Pro-YY/pro-yy.github.io/source/_posts/2018-10-22-compiling-kernel-with-kali-linux.markdown

 ```

 ## Configure the Kernel
-When building a more recent version of kernel (possibley with an specific patch), the configuration should at first be kept as close as possible to the current running kernel, shown by **uname -r**.
+When building a more recent version of kernel (possibly with an specific patch), the configuration should at first be kept as close as possible to the current running kernel, shown by **uname -r**.
 It is sufficient to just copy the currently-used kernel config to the source directory.
 ```
 cd /opt/kernel/linux-source-4.18
 cp /boot/config-4.18.0-kali2-amd64 .config
 ```

-If you need to make some changes or dicide to reconfigure all things from scratch, just call **make menuconfig** command and inspect all the details.
+If you need to make some changes or decide to reconfigure all things from scratch, just call **make menuconfig** command and inspect all the details.
 Note: we can tweak a lot in this phase.

 ## Write Some Code